MaterDev/thepath-ai_pi/docs/scripts/README.md

+---
+title: Documentation Scripts Overview
+description: Overview of scripts used for managing and validating documentation
+---

 # Overview of Documentation Scripts

 The code for this documentation contains scripts designed to maintain the quality and integrity of the AI-Pi documentation system.
 These tools automate the processes of validation, logging, and content management to ensure consistency and accuracy across all documentation.